 - Transfers recognized operational: The increase is due to the increase in the operational grants from (R 64 Million in 2015/16 to R 67 million in 2016/17), please refer to SA18. - Service Charges Other: This increase in revenue comprises of a tariff increment of 8% for Electricity and 12% for water services.
 The additional increase anticipated for both services is related to distribution losses reduction, currently water losses are 42% and Electricity losses are 25%.
-Repairs and Maintenance and capital projects are budgeted for to see to it that distribution losses are reduced to acceptable levels ie less than10%.
-The metering of services is vital, the delivery of correct accounts for services on time and most important the culture of payment must be enhanced. - Fines: This is largely due to the budgetary treatment of Fines as prescribed in IGRAP1 Accounting Standard.
-The City now includes 100% revenue for fines in accordance with IGRAP1. - Sanitation and Refuse removals service tariffs are generally expected to increase directly with the time value of money index, IE CPI. - Property rates taxes are expected to increase with the Consumer Price Index.
+Repairs and Maintenance and capital projects are budgeted for to see to it that distribution losses are reduced to acceptable levels ie less than 10%. - Fines: This is largely due to the budgetary treatment of Fines as prescribed in IGRAP1 Accounting Standard.
+The City now includes 100% revenue for fines in accordance with IGRAP1. - Sanitation and Refuse removals are generally expected to increase directly with the time value of money index, IE CPI. - Property rates taxes are expected to increase with the Consumer Price Index.
 No direct or indirect cost drivers could be attributed to the cost recovery other than collection costs.
 A benchmarking exercise with surrounding Municipalities will be finalized on all rate-able categories and the results of such will inform the final rates on properties.
-The finalization of this exercise must reflect the level of service delivery provided specific for Thabazimbi Community.